cogito288/research_problem/papers/dl-2023-enable_zero_shot_latent_space_communication.md

 * **General Problem**: comparison of the learned representations with same architecture and dataset, but different learning strategies.
 * **Solved Problem**: the last representations of two different models are angle preserving.
-* **Unsolved Problem (similar to the weakness)**: The meaning of magnitude is unclear.
+* **Unsolved Problem**: The meaning of magnitude is unclear.
 It is unclear whether the observation holds for hidden representation.
-* **New Problem (similar to the strengths)** : How to choose a proper anchors to make relative representations.
+* **New Problem** : How to choose a proper anchors to make relative representations.
 Angular analysis of learned representations as high dimensional representation can drastically lied on the manifold.

 ## Summary